-On the fifth anniversary of the Mental Health Commission of NSW's establishment in July 2012, we reflect back on our achievements in the following areas:
+On the fifth anniversary of the Mental Health Commission of New South Wales's establishment in July 2012, we reflect back on our achievements in the following areas:

 - Supporting innovation and knowledge sharing